 - 4:33 And for all We have made heirs of what is left by parents and close relatives.
 And those to whom your contracts are pledged (lit. “your right hands are pledged”)–give them their share.
 Indeed, Allah is over everything a Witness.

 - 4:34 Men are the supporters/maintainers of women with what God has given some of them over others and with what they have spent of their wealth.
 So the righteous women are devout, guarding in the Unseen that which God has guarded.
-So those from whom you fear their ill-conduct/disloyalty, then advise them, and leave them alone in bed, and refer them/bring them out.
+So those from whom you fear their ill-conduct/disloyalty, then advise them, and leave them alone in bed, and refer them/bring them out/separate from them.
 So if they cooperated with you, then do not seek a way upon them.
 Indeed, Allah is High, Great.

 - 4:36 Worship Allah and associate nothing with him, and do good, and treat with kindness your parents, your relatives/kin, orphans, the needy, the neighbor near to you and the neighbor far away, the companion at your side, the traveler, and those to whom your contracts are pledged (lit. “those whom your right hands possess”).
 Indeed, Allah does not like those who are self-deluding, arrogant, boastful.